 For the Dag van de Dans (Day of Dance) BOZAR asked the Brussels dance company Meg Stuart/Damaged Goods to put a programme of her cinematic work together.
-The Brussels-based choreographer and dancer Meg Stuart (New Orleans, 1965) has also frequently worked with visual artists and filmmakers in recent years.
-Alongside a few feature-length films she created cinematic reinterpretations of choreographic works (the invited (2003), Meg Stuart’s Alibi (2001) and Inflamável (2016)) and video installations (The Only Possible City (2008)).
-On Saturday 29 April the latter two will be on view in the Centre for Fine Arts for the very first time in Belgium.
+The American choreographer and dancer Meg Stuart often works with visual artists and filmmakers.
+They created cinematic reinterpretations of choreographic works (Meg Stuart’s Alibi (2001) by Maarten Vanden Abeele, the invited (2003) by Jonathan Inksetter and Inflamável (2016) by Stephane Leonard) and video installations (The Only Possible City (2008, for Manifesta7)).
+On Saturday 29 April all of them will be on view in the Centre for Fine Arts.

 Meg Stuart’s Alibi (2001) – 24 mins